jzhang319/jzhang319/README.md

 Technologies and Experience

-My most recent solo project was built with Python and Django backend which I really enjoy working with after graduating from App Academy.
-During the bootcamp I learned how to build backend servers with the Express framework in the NodeJS environment for a number of my other projects (such as Where-will-i-stay-bnb and Pixelgram linked below).
+My recent solo project, developed post-App Academy, features a Python and Django backend, a tech combo I thoroughly enjoy.
+During the bootcamp, I honed my backend skills using the Express framework in the NodeJS environment for various projects, including "Where-will-i-stay-bnb" and "Pixelgram" (linked below).

-I build my own front ends and have extensive experience with Javascript React, and Redux.
-I have built front end components using HTML from scratch and style with vanilla CSS but have recently found a love for building my frontends using Materil UI components.
+I take pride in crafting my own front ends, showcasing expertise in JavaScript, React, and Redux.
+Building front end components from scratch with HTML and styling them with vanilla CSS has been a staple, but lately, I've developed a fondness for creating frontends using Material UI components.

-Additionally I have experience using both relational and non-relational databses.
-My projects have utilized SQL, PostgreSQL and MongoDB.
+On the database front, I bring experience with both relational and non-relational databases.
+My projects have seamlessly integrated SQL, PostgreSQL, and MongoDB.
+Check out my work below!

 * 🔭 I’m currently working on Structy Pratice Problems.
 * 🌱 I’m currently learning tailwind css.